 We love a traditional vertical railing in some scenarios.
 The trick is to either paint it a unique color or choose an interesting design that goes beyond the evenly spaced vertical spindles.
 For example, a craftsman style railing that uses varying spacing widths and horizontal lines to create simple patterns is always a winner in our book.
 Or, if your home has other architectural elements, like two-toned paneled porch posts, a basic craftsman railing painted the same color can do wonders for making it the porch look cohesive.

 Not every front porch truly needs rails and forgoing them could save you money on your exterior redesign.
 You might be surprised how wonderful your home looks after simply removing an outdated or worn railing.
 Using landscaping elements like a flower bed and retaining wall, you can still create a safe barrier, while benefiting from a simplistic look.
 And, as a bonus: No porch railing = One less thing to maintain.
 Just check with your city to make sure your porch will still meet building codes.

 Overall, porch railings can add a touch of modern simplicity or traditional authenticity to your home’s exterior.
 Making your front porch railings work for your home rather than against it is another key to curb appeal greatness!

 Railings are just one aspect of curb appeal.
-If you need help pairing front porch railing ideas with other design elements, contact brick&batten.
+If you need help pairing front porch railing ideas with other design elements, partner with brick&batten on a virtual exterior design.
 Our designers are always on standby, ready to help you achieve the unthinkable on your home exterior project.
+Get started today.

 Subscribe for more content like this!